-To the uninitiated, selling a Rolex can seem like a complicated and daunting task.
+To the uninitiated, it can seem like a complicated and daunting task to sell Rolex watches for the best value.
 The pre-owned Rolex industry is ripe with counterfeit watches and less-than-honorable business owners.
 All too often, the appraisals you receive differ by hundreds – even thousands of dollars, making it very difficult to ascertain how much your watch is actually worth.

 Rolex stainless steel Datejust II with white gold fluted bezel